thundergolfer/dropbox-style-python-repo/README.md

 A very basic example of integrating C/C++ code into Python Bazel targets.
 Created to start learning how C-bindings work in Python.
 Originally based on the [Real Python - Python Bindings: Calling C or C++ From Python](https://realpython.com/python-bindings-overview/) tutorial.

+### Basic 'Pure-Python' vs. 'C-Bindings Powered' Matrix Multiplication Benchmark

+A very basic example of the performance impact of offloading expensive computations from Python to C.
+See `python/pure_py_matrix_mult/compare_impl_performance.sh`.

+(_Work In Progress_ 🚧)

 ----

 ## Development